edward-yee-ny/j1-summary-project/README.md

 - Edward Yee

 # This is a J1 Summary Project
-- It is a simple MUD game about ...
+- It is a simple MUD game about exploring a dungeon hunting rascal